Canada Winter Games

 Ringette has been part of the Canada Winter Games since 1991.

-The next Canada Winter Games will take place in Red Deer, Alberta in 2019.
+The next Canada Winter Games will take place in Prince Edward Island in 2023.

 In ringette, the Canada Games is an opportunity for Learn to Win stage athletes to compete as part of their provincial team.
 This is seen as a stepping-stone towards international level competition.